DavidNHill/JSMinesweeper/README.md

 The progress percentage and the secondary safety are blended together to create a final score.
 The idea here is that 1) a tile with 90% safety and 10% progress isn't as good as a move with 85% safety and 85% progress and 2) When you don't make progress is there a good guess to follow.
 This method is not perfect but has been emperically shown to provide better results than merely picking the safest tile.

 An interesting statistic is that to win a classic expert game of minesweeper the solver is required, on average, to make 3.3 guesses.
 From this we can see that once the game has opened up it is common to be a able to make significant progress before a guess is needed again.
 For higher density boards the number of guesses required goes up and the value of looking for progress diminishes.
-When the mine density reaches a certain point the tie break switches to choosing the tile which has the best chance of reducing the solution space the most.
+For this reason the guessing heuristic may not be optimal for high density boards.

 ## Brute force analysis